Spring Wildflower Hikes: Don't Miss this Season's Bloom!

 Malibu, CA 90265

 Don't let the Malibu address confuse you; arriving at this park requires driving up PCH until you cross the county line into Ventura.
 Point Mugu has lovely beaches and camping as well as trails up into the mountains above the coast.
-The devastating 2013 fire left these slopes charred and blackened and in many spots impassible for a few seasons, but recent rains show us how nature heals after a fire.
+A few seasons ago fire left these slopes charred and blackened, and in many spots impassible for a few seasons, but rain shows us how nature heals after a fire.
 The wildflower display along the Backbone Trail is absolutely breathtaking.
-(Note that recent storms have affected the Thornhill Broome turnaround, but leave your RV at home and you should be fine.)